Vikram310/vikram310/README.md

 ### Hi there 👋🏻

-I’m a Computer Science & Engineering graduate of 2019 batch.

 Presently, I am working as a Software Enginner @ Accenture since Jul'19.
 I am very much interested in Data Science, machine Learning.
 In the past I have worked as Data Science Intern at Sparks foundation and Citizen Data Scientist at Alphaa AI.

 Currently, I am looking for a full-time role in Data Science, Machine Learning or related field.